vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   nebula> INSERT EDGE follow(degree) VALUES "player101" -> "player100":(95);
   ```

-2. Log into the secondary cluster and validate the data.
+2. Log into the slave cluster and validate the data.

   ```ngql
   nebula> USE replication_basketballplayer;